Dr. Nguyen Thi Ngoc Minh believes that it is impossible to measure a child by their scores after each exam. (Photo: NVCC) |

 Therefore, if we only measure a child's overall maturity by exam scores, it is truly one-sided, shallow and blind.

-Stay strong before the exam "storm"
+Stay strong before the "storm" of exams

 Failure or success in life is just a convention.
 For a child who has too many expectations placed on him, not being able to pass a "heavenly difficult" school is considered a failure.
 Behind what we define as success or failure, there are many social prejudices that if we are not alert, we will be drowned by them.

-I have always believed that education should focus on nurturing and cultivating character rather than measuring children by scores.
-And if we are aware of this, we will be calm and steady enough to face the “storm” of exams, so that we can take leisurely steps on the journey of parenthood.
+I always believe that education should focus on nurturing and cultivating character rather than measuring children by scores.
+And if we are aware of this, we will be calm and steady enough to face the "storm" of exams, so that we can take leisurely steps on the journey of parenthood.

 Source